hybridauth/hybridauth/README.md

   MySpace, Google, Yahoo, Windows Live, Foursquare and AOL.
 - **The additional providers project** contains many others services which you may want to use,
-- **Examples and demos**  contains three working examples for you to test,
+- **Examples and demos** contains five working examples for you to test,

 ## Getting Started